rudderlabs/terraform-provider-rudderstack/docs/resources/config.md

 #### Attributes:

-Depending on the kind of JSON value, *EXACTLY ONE* of the following attributes should be set.
+Depending on the kind of JSON value, *EXACTLY ONE* of the following attributes must be set.

 - **bool** (Boolean) Set this attribute if the JSON value is a boolean.
 - **num** (Number) Set this attribute if the JSON value is an integer or float.